TheSongOfEnderion/josee/Chapters/Chapter 6 - Food Solution.md

 Although she had an idea, she realized that she heavily underestimated the potential of magic.
 Clams, Ash, manure, compost, magic.
 Everything was sustainable and replaceable within a short period of time.
 And if Josee managed to collect even the villagers shits, she would essentially create a net positive loop.

-'_...
+'...
 Shit.
-There's nothing magic cant do_', Josee thought.
+There's nothing magic cant do', Josee thought.

 This time, she had truly outdone herself.
 She never intended to produce this much product.
 In fact there were so many created that at that rate they'd have a year worth of crops in just one month.